 Fortunately, Dr. Michael Kirsch has the essential skills to place your dental implants safely.
 He was president of the West Coast District Dental Association and is affiliated with organizations such as the American College of Oral Implantology, the International Congress of Oral Implantology, and the International Dental Honor Society of which he is a Fellow.

 The length of the surgery depends on the number of dental implants that you need.
 One implant generally takes about an hour and a half.
 If you need multiple dental implants, the procedure will take 2-3 hours to complete.

-Dr. Kirsch and the staff at Heartland Periodontics love helping patients restore and perfect their smiles.
+Dr. Kirsch and our staff at Heartland Periodontics love helping patients restore and perfect their smiles.
 Dental implants provide an easy and permanent way to achieve a healthy and functional grin in just a few simple office visits.
 Contact our Sebring, FL office today to schedule your dental implant consultation.
 We also proudly serve patients from areas around Sebring, including Avon Park, Lake Placid, Okeechobee, Arcadia, Wauchula, Frostproof, and Lake Wales.
 We can’t wait to help you get started!

 Dr. Michael Kirsch

 Tuesday: 8:30AM – 5PM